-The field would later be renamed Taylor Field in honour of Neil “Piffles” Taylor, a key figure in the early days of the team, and the team would change its name to the current Saskatchewan Roughriders moniker in 1946.
+The Regina Rugby Club began playing football in 1910 on a field that would eventually be known as Taylor Field, in honour of Neil “Piffles” Taylor, a key figure in the early days of the team.
+The team would change its name to the current Saskatchewan Roughriders moniker in 1946.

 Having a lively crowd watching a brand of football that is unequivocally better than the American version means football fans will have fun at the game.
-Such is the case at Mosaic Stadium.
-The place is loud and raucous all game long.
+Such is the case at Mosaic Stadium – the place is loud and raucous all game long.

 The fans are, far-and-away, the best part of taking in a game at Mosaic Stadium.

-You can also find parking in the residential areas to the south and southeast of the stadium, again, a good 15-minute walk away.
+There are a handful of parking lots across the railroad tracks in the downtown core, but this is a bit of a walk as well.
+You can also find parking in the residential areas to the south and southeast of the stadium, but again, they are a good 15-minute walk away.

-Gainer the Gopher is the team mascot and he spends his time around the field and in the stands keeping the kids amused.
+Gainer the Gopher is the team mascot, and he spends his time around the field and in the stands keeping the kids amused.

 The Riders Cheer Team also helps keep the energy up in Mosaic Stadium between plays with cheers, acrobatics, and routines on the field during timeouts.

 Prior to games, the Coors Light Party in the Park is held in Confederation Park, to the immediate east of the stadium.
 This area features lots of family friendly activities, DJ performances, food, and lots more.